 1.3.1.
-Authorization to discharge
+Authorization to Discharge

-This permit authorizes discharges of stormwater from small municipal separate storm sewer systems (MS4s), as defined in 40 CFR § 122.26(b)(16).
+This permit authorizes discharges of stormwater from small municipal separate storm sewer systems (MS4s), as defined in 40 C.F.R. § 122.26(b)(16).
 The permittee is authorized to discharge under the terms and conditions of this general permit if the permittee:

-- a.
-Operates a small MS4 within the permit area described in subpart 1.1; - b.
-Is not a "large" or "medium" MS4 as defined in 40 CFR § 122.26(b)(4) or (7); - c.
-Is located fully or partially within an urbanized area as determined by the latest decennial census by the United States Census Bureau; or - d.
-Is designated for permit authorization by the Division of Water Resources (the Division) pursuant to 40 CFR § 122.32; and - e.
-Submits a complete Notice of Intent (NOI) in accordance with part 0 of this permit and receive a Notice of Coverage (NOC).
+Operates a small MS4 within the permit area described in subpart 1.1;

+Is not a "large" or "medium" MS4 as defined in 40 C.F.R. § 122.26(b)(4) or (7);

+Is located fully or partially within an urban area with a population of 50,000 or more people as determined by the latest decennial census by the United States Census Bureau; or

+Is designated for permit authorization by the Division of Water Resources (the Division) pursuant to 40 C.F.R. § 122.32; and

+Submits a complete Notice of Intent (NOI) in accordance with part 2 of this permit and receive a Notice of Coverage (NOC).